-- References: Three professional references are required from colleagues or supervisors who can attest to the applicant's clinical knowledge, skill, and potential aptitude for graduate study.
-Recommendation letters must include address, phone number, and signature of recommender.
-The envelope must be submitted unopened.
+- Reference: One professional reference is required from a colleague or supervisor who can attest to the applicant's clinical knowledge, skill, and potential aptitude for graduate study.
+The recommendation letter must include address, phone number, and signature of the recommender.
 If a recommender prefers to submit an original, hard copy letter, please remind him or her that it must include an ink signature and be submitted in a sealed envelope.

 - Personal Statement: An essay describing your pertinent human services experiences and how they will enhance your development as a marriage and family therapist.